leekichang/FruitBoxSolver/README.md

 ## Repository layout
 - `Apple.py` – simple data class that stores the value and screen position of each apple tile.
 - `get_game.py` – captures the current screen, locates all apple images in `figure/`, and returns a `10 x 17` grid of `Apple` instances representing the board.
 - `Game.py` – solver logic that searches for rectangular regions summing to 10, optionally dragging over them in the UI to play the move.
+Includes DFS, greedy, and beam-search variants.
 - `generate_dataset.py` – repeatedly starts a new game, captures the board, saves it to `games/`, and resets for the next sample.
 - `figure/` – template images used by `pyautogui` to locate tiles and buttons.